wiard/punkbank/README.md

 ### What is ECH

 ECH started as a token-based project to do a few things.
-First, have a simpler apporach on Bitmap-parceling.
+First, have a simpler approach on Bitmap-parceling.
 Second: have an incentive to create Matrices.
 Three: develop Matrices that have usecases.

 ### The usecases of ECH Matrices